ethereumclassic/ethereumclassic.org-redesign-text/education.md

 So you create a contract on the ETC network that says each member of the group needs to tell the contract that it's okay to spend the funds.
 Then whenever you want to spend your ETC the contract enforces this rule without needing to rely on everyone following the rules; they're required to by the contract.

-The possibilities for contracts are endless, and this is but one small, simple example.
+The possibilities for such contracts are endless, with applicability across industries.
+This is but one small, illustrative example.

 # ETC History
 ETC has a long history relative to most blockchains and came about at the start of the second wave of blockchains.